jit-mandal-31/-Carbon-Footprint-Estimator---Regression-Model/README.md

 # Carbon Footprint Estimator - Regression Model

 This project estimates an individual's **weekly carbon footprint (CO₂ kg/week)** using a regression model based on lifestyle choices.
-It is built as part of an entry-level AI/ML task.
 ---

 ## 📊 Dataset Used